 Since 2011, we have supported a wide range of rights-based and humanitarian actors around the world, including in violent environments and restricted civic spaces.
 Our work both on the ground with defenders, activists, and collectives and with the senior management teams and boards of international organisations and donors gives us a deep understanding of risk at all levels of civil society.
 And we know our support works: our clients and beneficiaries reported a 17% increase in resilience and a 23% increase in capacity last year.

 Open Briefing is a member of the Vuka!
 Coalition for Civic Action, the Defending Land and Environmental Defenders Coalition, the and the security working group of the Defenders in Development campaign.
 We are a voting member of the CIVICUS global civil society alliance and a non-profit affiliate of the Global Interagency Security Forum.

 “Working with Open Briefing has allowed us to safely continue to advocate and litigate to advance the human rights of women and girls.”

-We provide donor- or partner-funded safety and resilience advice, capacity building and mentoring to at-risk defenders, collectives and civil society organisations in English, Spanish, French and Arabic.
+We provide donor- or partner-funded safety and resilience advice, capacity building and mentoring to at-risk defenders, collectives and civil society organisations in English, Spanish, French, Portuguese, and Arabic.
 Read more

-We build multilingual tools, apps and guides to strengthen the individual and collective safety and resilience of civil society organisations and civic actors around the world.
+We build multilingual tools, apps and other resources to strengthen the individual and collective safety and resilience of civil society organisations and civic actors around the world.
 Read more

 Collaboration and engagement